glest/glest-source/CONTRIBUTING.md

 # CONTRIBUTING

-Welcome to the ZG project!
+Welcome to the Glest project!
 Thank you for reading this document and considering contributing.

 Anyone is welcome to join our [Discord server](https://discord.gg/WaAaXS7).